nim-lang/Nim/doc/manual.md

 This is an **unsafe** language feature.

 Ideally in later versions of the language, the restriction will be enforced at compile time.
-(This is also why the name `noalias` was choosen instead of a more verbose name like `unsafeAssumeNoAlias`.)
+(This is also why the name `noalias` was chosen instead of a more verbose name like `unsafeAssumeNoAlias`.)

 Volatile pragma
 ---------------
 The `volatile` pragma is for variables only.
-It declares the variable as `volatile`:c:, whatever that means in C/C++ (its semantics are not well defined in C/C++).
+It declares the variable as `volatile`:c:, whatever that means in C/C++ (its semantics are not well-defined in C/C++).

 **Note**: This pragma will not exist for the LLVM backend.